CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Manage-Events-and-Notifications/Config-System-Event-Notif.md

 Refer to {{<link title="#create-rules">}} for a list of available keys and values.

-This example creates a rule named *all-interfaces*, using the key *ifname* and the value *ALL* to indicate that all events from all interfaces should be sent to any channel with this rule.
+This example creates a rule named *all-interfaces*, using the key *ifname* and the value *ALL*, which sends all events from all interfaces to any channel with this rule.

 ```
 cumulus@switch:~$ netq add notification rule all-interfaces key ifname value ALL